dettonville/dettonville.org/content/news/2020-09-28-mapstruct-1_4_0_Final-is-out.md

 ### Thanks

-Last but not least we would like to congratulate all the enthusiastic MapStruct contributors making this release possible.
+Last but not least we would like to congratulate all the enthusiastic Dettonville contributors making this release possible.
-In alphabetic order this are all the contributors that contributed to the 1.4 release of Mapstruct:
+In alphabetic order this are all the contributors that contributed to the 1.4 release of Dettonville:

 * [@dekelpilli](https://github.com/dekelpilli),
 * [@fml2](https://github.com/fml2),